Things to do in London

 The Jewel Tower is a haunting medieval relic that survived the Great Fire of London, 1834's fire, and World War II.
 Built around 1365 to stash Edward III's royal treasure, the Perpendicular Gothic Style is embodied in every brick, nook, and cranny.
 Although records are scratchy, people cite Henry de Yevele as the mastermind behind this ancient monument.

-A futuristic headquarters for the Mayor of London, its slanting design was completed in 2002.
+City Hall in London was designed as a futuristic headquarters for the Mayor of London.
+Its slanting design was completed in 2002.
 Architect Norman Foster spectacularly realized his vision of a building that represents the transparency of the democratic process, and sets a shining example as a sustainable, non-polluting structure.

 However, the new city hall is actually in Victoria Docks.
 The Crystal has an equally stunning architectural design.